artifacthub/hub/docs/krew_annotations.md

 - **artifacthub.io/displayName** *(string)*

-This annotations allows providing a nicely formatted name for the package.
+This annotation allows providing a nicely formatted name for the package.

 - **artifacthub.io/keywords** *(yaml string, see example below)*